tododge/BIOS424/lab_two/README.md

 cd $SCRATCH/BIOS424 #or wherever you cloned it last lab. git pull
 ```
-Next, [download this fastq file](https://drive.google.com/file/d/1LIipMBVFH-UM6RJXn4VOfVPrlHVsk365/view?usp=drive_link), which holds the reads for one D. melanogaster chromosome (2L), and upload it to Sherlock.
+Next, [download this fastq file](https://drive.google.com/file/d/1IkBvaqBol3XBv1x8wT8im7HeYMK-3yWK/view?usp=sharing), which holds the reads for one D. melanogaster chromosome (2R), and upload it to Sherlock.
 ```
 #you may have to change the first part depending on where you downloaded the file to
-scp ~/Downloads/2L.fastq.gz [suid]@dtn.sherlock.stanford.edu:$SCRATCH/BIOS424/lab_two/reads
+scp ~/Downloads/2R.fastq.gz [suid]@dtn.sherlock.stanford.edu:$SCRATCH/BIOS424/lab_two/reads
 ```

 We can now go into the `lab_two` folder and submit our hifiasm script to Sherlock.
 Sherlock will send you an email when your job starts/stops/fails.
 ```
 cd $SCRATCH/BIOS424/lab_two
-sbatch scripts/submit_hifiasm.sh
+sbatch scripts/submit_hifiasm.sh #should take about 15 minutes
 ```

-Once the job has finished, you should be able to see a bunch of files in the `assembly/` directory that start with `2L.hifiasm.bp.*`.
-We are going to focus on the file `2L.hifiasm.bp.p_ctg.gfa`, which is the graph assembly file of the primary contigs.
+Once the job has finished, you should be able to see a bunch of files in the `assembly/` directory that start with `2R.hifiasm.bp.*`.
+We are going to focus on the file `2R.hifiasm.bp.p_ctg.gfa`, which is the graph assembly file of the primary contigs.
 We will first convert this file to a fasta file using an awk command.
 We can then look at basic stats about our assembly using the tool `gt seqstat`.

 ```
 cd $SCRATCH/BIOS424/lab_two/assembly/
-awk '/^S/{print ">"$2;print $3}' 2L.hifiasm.bp.p_ctg.gfa > 2L.hifiasm.bp.p_ctg.fasta
+awk '/^S/{print ">"$2;print $3}' 2R.hifiasm.bp.p_ctg.gfa > 2R.hifiasm.bp.p_ctg.fasta
-gt seqstat assembly/2L.hifiasm.bp.p_ctg.fasta
+gt seqstat 2R.hifiasm.bp.p_ctg.fasta
 ```

 (Hopefully) the `gt seqstat` output looks like:
 ```
-# number of contigs:     42
+# number of contigs:     38
-# total contigs length:  34972702
+# total contigs length:  38632550
-# mean contig size:      832683.38
+# mean contig size:      1016646.05
-# contig size first quartile: 130618
+# contig size first quartile: 222180
-# median contig size:         193803
+# median contig size:         338280
-# contig size third quartile: 469105
+# contig size third quartile: 555424
-# longest contig:             15568587
+# longest contig:             21678417
-# shortest contig:            84909
+# shortest contig:            119483
-# contigs > 500 nt:           42 (100.00 %)
+# contigs > 500 nt:           38 (100.00 %)
-# contigs > 1K nt:            42 (100.00 %)
+# contigs > 1K nt:            38 (100.00 %)
-# contigs > 10K nt:           42 (100.00 %)
+# contigs > 10K nt:           38 (100.00 %)
-# contigs > 100K nt:          38 (90.48 %)
+# contigs > 100K nt:          38 (100.00 %)
-# contigs > 1M nt:            4 (9.52 %)
+# contigs > 1M nt:            6 (15.79 %)
-# N50                6008429
+# N50                21678417
-# L50                2
+# L50                1
-# N80                563548
+# N80                498193
-# L80                7
+# L80                11
 ```
-In the D.melanogaster reference genome, 2L is 23.5Mbp.
-Somehow, we've picked up an extra 11.5Mb...
+In the D.melanogaster reference genome, 2R is 25Mb.
+Somehow, we've picked up an extra 13.5Mb...

 ## Purging haplodups with purge_dups